Superconductor-Insulator Transition and Fermi-Bose Crossovers

 In the standard Bardeen-Cooper-Schrieffer (BCS) paradigm, superconductivity is a Fermi surface instability of a normal metal.
 The challenge here is to understand how superconductivity arises out of an insulator that has no Fermi surface.
 The key insight from our work is that there are Fermi-Bose crossovers in both the insulating and in the superconducting phases, and the SIT is always between a bosonic insulator and a SC in a Bose-Einstein condensation (BEC) regime; see Fig.~\ref{PhaseDiagram}.
 In the weak coupling limit, though, the bosonic regimes on either side of the SIT may be narrow.

-Our main results are: \\ 1) The pairing susceptibility $\chi$ in the insulator diverges and the gap to pair excitations $\omega_\text{pair}$ in the insulator vanishes upon approaching the SIT. \\ 2) The single-particle energy gap $E_g$ for fermions remains finite in both phases across the SIT. \\ 3) The SC state is characterized by a pairing amplitude $\Delta$ and a superfluid stiffness $D_s$, both of which vanish approaching the SIT. \\ 4) The insulating state near the SIT is bosonic in the sense that the gap to pair excitations is much smaller than the fermionic gap. \\ 5) The SC in the vicinity of the SIT is a BEC-like regime with several unusual properties.
-Its fermionic energy gap $E_g=[(E_g^0)^2 + \Delta^2]^{1/2}$ depends upon both pairing $\Delta$ and the insulating gap $E_g^0$, and its superfluid stiffness $D_s$ is much smaller than the energy gap.
-Its Bogoliubov excitation spectrum exhibits a minimum gap at $\kkk\!=\!0$ rather than on an underlying Fermi surface, giving rise to a gap edge singularity that is qualitatively different from the BCS result.
+Our main results are: \\ 1) The pairing susceptibility in the insulator diverges and the gap to pair excitations $\omega_\text{pair}$ in the insulator vanishes upon approaching the SIT. \\ 2) The single-particle energy gap $E_g$ for fermions remains finite in both phases across the SIT. \\ 3) The SC state is characterized by a pairing amplitude $\Delta$ and a superfluid stiffness $D_s$, both of which vanish approaching the SIT. \\ 4) The insulating state near the SIT is bosonic in the sense that the gap to pair excitations is much smaller than the fermionic gap. \\ 5) The SC in the vicinity of the SIT is in a BEC-like regime with several unusual properties.
+Its fermionic energy gap $E_g=[(E_g^0)^2 + \Delta^2]^{1/2}$ depends upon both pairing $\Delta$ and the insulating gap $E_g^0$, and its superfluid stiffness $D_s$ is much smaller than the energy gap. \\ 6) The BCS to BEC crossover can be precisely identified by a change in the topology of the minimum gap locus from a ${\bf k}$-space contour (BCS) to a point in ${\bf k}$-space (BEC).
+This leads to a gap edge singularity in the fermion density of states with an inverse square-root divergence in the BCS regime but a jump discontinuity (in 2D) in the BEC regime.

 We work with a half-filled attractive Hubbard model on a triangular lattice bilayer; the reasons for this particular choice of lattice are explained in detail below.
 Our results are based on a variety of analytical approaches, including a strong coupling analysis about the atomic limit, a weak-coupling analysis of the pairing instability in an insulator and mean field theory (MFT).
 We also present numerical results from determinant quantum Monte Carlo (DQMC) simulations that are free of the fermion sign-problem.